TilenTomakic/nestjs-seed/README.md

 Seed for [Nest](https://github.com/nestjs/nest) framework with mongodb, swagger and consul (for auto discovery).
 With config ready for travis build, docker push and kubernetes deployment.

+> Note: you probably don't need Consul if you are using Kubernetes

 ## Features